 Acceptable items may vary among food recovery organizations.
 Permitted food service establishments, processors, and distributors may donate* the following to nonprofits and directly to individuals:

 * Food previously served to a consumer generally cannot be donated.

 Contact your food recovery partner to learn what kinds of foods they collect and to coordinate a pick-up.

-Confusion over date labels contributes to 20% of wasted food.
+Confusion over date labels is estimated to contribute to about 20% of wasted food 7.
 Food date labels generally indicate quality, not safety.
 The California Good Samaritan Food Donation Act explicitly states that the donation of past-date food is subject to liability protection.
 There is no federal food-date labeling law.
 Your food recovery partner will work with you to decipher when food can and cannot be donated.

 Food recovery organizations arrange the collection of donated food from your place of business and deliver to nonprofit recipients like shelters, food kitchens, pantries, and missions.
 Experienced food recovery organizations can assist businesses with food donation setup, needs, and concerns.
 Prior to donating, please be sure to arrange an initial meeting to discuss partnership logistics.